loopbackio/loopback.io/_includes/content/cla.md

 ## Agreeing to the CLA

-Like many open source projects, you must agree to the [contributor license agreement (CLA)](https://cla.strongloop.com/agreements/strongloop/loopback.io) before we can accept (merge) your changes.
+Like many open source projects, you must agree to the contributor license agreement (CLA) before we can accept (merge) your changes.
+See the [loopback.io CLA](https://cla.strongloop.com/agreements/strongloop/loopback.io) and [loopback-next CLA](https://cla.strongloop.com/agreements/strongloop/loopback-next).

 In summary, by submitting your code or doc contributions, you are granting us a right to use that code/content under the terms of this agreement, including providing it to